MarkFzp/act-plus-plus/README.md

 Videos will be saved to ``<ckpt_dir>`` for each rollout.
 You can also add ``--onscreen_render`` to see real-time rendering during evaluation.

+For real-world data where things can be harder to model, train for at least 5000 epochs or 3-4 times the length after the loss has plateaued.
+Please refer to [tuning tips](https://docs.google.com/document/d/1FVIZfoALXg_ZkYKaYVh-qOlaXveq5CtvJHXkY25eYhs/edit?usp=sharing) for more info.